exporl/apex/documentation/creatingexperimentfiles/index.md

 process will be shown in the message window.
 Alternatively, you can manually upgrade the experiment file, by changing the version number, and fixing the validation errors that OxygenXML may show.
-Alternatively, you can use the apexupgrader tool in the Apex3 binaries folder.
+Alternatively, you can use the apexupgrader tool in the APEX 4 binaries folder.
 Drag your experiment file on top of the apexupgrader tool to start the conversation.
 Your upgraded file will have an ’.upgraded’ appended to the original file name.